theripper93/autoanimations/.github/ISSUE_TEMPLATE/-system-bug----type-system-name-and-brief-description-here.md

 ---
-name: "[BUG] - TYPE BRIEF DESCRIPTION HERE"
+name: "[SYSTEM-BUG] - TYPE SYSTEM NAME AND BRIEF DESCRIPTION HERE"
-about: Create a report to help us improve
+about: 'Report a problem with a game system implementation '
 title: "[BUG] - TYPE BRIEF DESCRIPTION HERE"
-labels: ''
+labels: help wanted
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+For general bugs please use the discord channel, this is only for game system autorec issues

 **To Reproduce**
 Steps to reproduce the behavior: